groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 ![Report Generation Concepts](/assembly/images/concepts/concept.png)

+## Document Templates

-A document template is just a normal document, created using Microsoft Office and OpenOffice, that contains special tags for the dynamic content.
+A document template is just a normal document, created with Microsoft Office, OpenOffice or any other compatible office suite (LibreOffice, WPS Office, Polaris Office, Open365, SoftMaker FreeOffice, etc.), that contains special tags for the dynamic content.
 You are supposed to use that template to assemble documents on this model repeatedly and consistently.

-Have a note, that supported template types are not limited to word-processing document templates only, but also include spreadsheet templates, presentation templates, HTML document templates. email document templates. plain-text templates and others.
+Have a note, that supported template types are not limited to word-processing document templates only, but also include spreadsheet templates, presentation templates, HTML document templates. email document templates, plain-text templates and others.

 ## Data Sources

-The external ***Data Source*** lets you define which data set will be used to bind with a document template and subsequently evaluated in the output.
+A ***Data Source*** lets you define which data set will be used to bind with a document template and subsequently evaluated in the output.

 You can use both JSON and XML files for this purpose.
 Both formats are hierarchical, self-describing and human-readable.
 However, JSON may have slight built-in advantages, because it is more compact and thus it is quicker to read and write.